avhou/dne/report-markdown/dne-report.md

 Table: Used hyperparameters \label{table:used-hyperparameters}

+As can be seen in (Figure @{fig:validation_loss_comparison}) the fast-fourier-transform attention mechanism showed the best performance during validation.

 In order to evaluate the first research question, we formulated the following H~0~ hypothesis :

 > **H~0~ : The performances of the four attention mechanisms (AM-1, AM-2, AM-3, AM-4) are equal.**